Heritage Sites of Hawaii

 Heritage Sites of Hawaii are special places located throughout the islands that provide significant historical, cultural and environmental contributions to the understanding and enjoyment of Hawaii.
 Whether it’s a unique natural wonder; a National Historical Site, Park or Monument; or a sacred place that encapsulates Native Hawaiian customs, beliefs and practices; these are the sites that are “must see” destinations on your next visit to Hawaii.

-Waimea Canyon State Park : Stretching 22 kilometres along Kauai’s west side, this geological wonder is nicknamed “The Grand Canyon of the Pacific.”
+Waimea Canyon State Park: Stretching 22-kilometres long on Kauai’s west side, this geological wonder is nicknamed “The Grand Canyon of the Pacific”.

 Bishop Museum: The premier natural and cultural history institution in the Pacific region, Bishop Museum is known throughout the world for its cultural collections, research projects, public education programs, and Native Hawaiian artifacts.

-Kalaupapa Lookout at the Palaau State Park : This lookout features an amazing view of Molokai’s north coast and Kalaupapa National Historical Park.
+Kalaupapa Lookout at the Palaau State Park: This overlook features an amazing view of Molokai’s north coast and Kalaupapa National Historical Park.

-Kealakekua Bay State Historical Park : On the southern Kona Coast, this is where Captain Cook first arrived on the Big Island and where he also died just a year later in 1779.
+Kealakekua Bay State Historical Park: On the southern Kona Coast, this is where Captain Cook first arrived on Hawaii Island and where he also died just a year later in 1779.

-Puukohola Heiau National Historic Site : Part of the National Park System, this historic site is home to one of the largest heiau (temples) built in Hawaii (1790-1791).
+Puukohola Heiau National Historic Site: Part of the National Park System, this historic site is home to one of the largest heiau (temple) built in Hawaii (1790-1791).